Posts

 Image

 Is vorticity generation at surfaces a viscous mechanism?
 This is one of the fundamental questions in fluid mechanics, and it has a big impact on how fluid dynamics (FD) and aerodynamics are understood today.
-I posted such a question a few days ago in a Linkedin group called "Computational Fluid Dynamics" with about 28K members.
+I posted such a question a few days ago in a LinkedIn group called "Computational Fluid Dynamics" with about 28K members.
 Surprisingly, it has been replied to by 34 people so far (about 0.12%), which is actually more than expected, considering that most of the publications there do not get a single "click" (most of them for "likes").
 Do not be cruel, click on them!
-Fig. 1 Results for the question after 34 votes (were 35, but someone removes his participation).
+Fig. 1 Results for the question after 34 votes (there were 35, but someone removed his participation).
 I suspect that this "huge result" is due to the controversial nature of the question, which has been simplified to reach a wider audience.
-According to public information, the participants come from universities to research centers, including both industrial and academic profiles.
-Howe
+According to public information, the participants come from universities to research centers, including both industrial and academic profiles